adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ---
-summary: Introduction to the ace command line.
+summary: Introduction to the Ace command line.
 Ace is an embedded CLI framework and allows you to create project-specific commands.
 ---

 Ace is a command-line framework embedded into the core of AdonisJS.
-Commands like `node ace serve` or `node ace make:controller` is powered by the ace CLI.
+Commands like `node ace serve` or `node ace make:controller` is powered by the Ace CLI.

 Ace also allows you to create custom commands by storing them locally within your project codebase.

-## Why we use ace instead of npm scripts?
+## Why we use Ace instead of npm scripts?

 The majority of the Node.js projects extensively make use of the [npm scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts).
 Npm scripts are great, as they allow you to define scripts on a per-project basis vs. defining them globally somewhere on your computer.